 How to create a resume that will capture an employer's attention

-While there is a flurry of hiring activity for many essential employers and a scramble by the unemployed to grab those jobs, that doesn't mean you should cut corners and not deliver a top-notch resume and cover letter.
+While there is a flurry of hiring activity for many essential employers and a scramble by the unemployed to grab those jobs, that doesn't mean you should cut corners.
+You should deliver a top-notch resume using our resume builder.
 By putting more effort into a resume that targets the areas that are unique to the job at hand and highlighting those skills in the resume, you will stand out from the competition.

 In addition, a cover letter that addresses why you want the job and why you're a good fit will make a more personal connection to the hiring manager and make you more memorable from what could be hundreds of other applicants.